Key Takeaways

 This is the mode we all love!
 Almost every modern air conditioner remote control has it now.
 It works by efficiently using your compressor and fan so that minimal energy is consumed to achieve the desired temperature.

-Different manufacturers use different techniques to bring this about.
+Different manufacturers use different techniques to achieve this.
 Some set the desired temperature a few degrees above higher than your selection.
-When the AC achieves this temperature, the compressor is turned off but the fan speed is maintained.
-This serves to achieve and maintain the desired temperature, but without extra energy usage.
+When the AC achieves this temperature, the compressor is turned off, but the fan speed is maintained.
+This serves to achieve and maintain the desired temperature without extra energy use.

 Turbo Mode

-The exact opposite of eco mode, turbo mode goes all out in achieving the desired temperature in the shortest time possible.
+The exact opposite of eco mode, turbo mode goes all out to achieve the desired temperature as quickly as possible.
 Maximum power is used in this mode, with the compressor and fan operating at full tilt.
 This mode is also known as jet, powerful, fast, or high power.

-As you may guess, energy usage is very high in this setting, and it would be wise to use it only for a short period of time.
-This can be ideal when it is extremely hot or extremely cold and once the temperature settles down you can turn it off.
+As you might expect, energy use is very high in this setting, and it would be wise to use it only briefly.
+This can be ideal when it is extremely hot or extremely cold; once the temperature settles, you can turn it off.

 Freeze Protection (FP) Mode

 This mode is also known as Min.
-Heat, 8C, or Low Heat (LH).
-In this operating mode, the air conditioner runs at minimum power, on heat mode to blow warm air in a room.
-It maintains a temperature of around 46 F (depending on the AC manufacturer) to prevent freezing points.
+Heat, 8°C, or Low Heat (LH).
+In this operating mode, the air conditioner runs at minimum power, in heat mode to blow warm air in a room.
+It maintains a temperature of around 46°F (depending on the AC manufacturer) to prevent freezing points.

 Such a feature is well-suited for homes in extremely cold climates, and where the indoor space is not occupied for longer periods.
 Upon activation, the freeze protection mode will prevent the interior temperature of the room from coming close to a freezing point.
-Air conditioners run at the lowest capacity, ensuring minimum use of electricity.
+Air conditioners run at the lowest capacity, minimizing electricity use.

 This mode helps prevent damage to sensitive electrical equipment and water pipes during extreme cold.
-The above freezing ambient temperature would prevent that.
-This makes it ideal for applications in garages or outhouses/sheds, where occupancy is minimal but above freezing, temperature is essential.
+The above-freezing ambient temperature would prevent that.
+This makes it ideal for applications in garages or outhouses/sheds, where occupancy is minimal but temperatures are above freezing.

 Self-Clean Mode

-With continuous use, dirt can accumulate inside your air conditioning unit, resulting in the transmission of harmful microorganisms in the air.
+With continuous use, dirt can accumulate inside your air conditioning unit, allowing harmful microorganisms to be transmitted into the air.

-Self-cleaning or auto clean mode prevents the growth of airborne bacteria by removing moisture inside your heating/cooling unit.
-This mode is a savior in high humidity climates.
-It cleans and dries your evaporator keeping your AC fresh for the next operation.
+Self-cleaning or auto-clean mode prevents the growth of airborne bacteria by removing moisture from inside your heating/cooling unit.
+This mode is a savior in high-humidity climates.
+It cleans and dries your evaporator, keeping your AC running smoothly for the next cycle.

-The self-clean mode in your HVAC unit gives you the satisfaction that the air you breathe in is clean.
+The self-clean mode on your HVAC unit gives you the peace of mind that the air you breathe is clean.

-The self-clean function can be used in Cool and Dry modes and in some models Heat too.
-Once the mode is activated the AC will run for around 30 minutes after which it will automatically turn off.
-The timing can vary per manufacturer and you can refer to your unit’s user manual for the exact duration.
+The self-clean function can be used in Cool and Dry modes, and in some models, Heat too.
+Once the mode is activated, the AC will run for around 30 minutes, after which it will automatically turn off.
+The timing may vary by manufacturer; refer to your unit’s user manual for the exact duration.

 Follow-Me Mode